Get cheap Arizona airline tickets to and from Falcon Field Airport FFZ, Phoenix Sky Harbour PHX, Scottsdale SCF, Tucson TUS, Yuma YUM

 The I-40 interstate crosses the center of Arizona, skirting the Navajo Reservation that fills the northeastern corner of the state.
 The narrow strip of land to either side can be extraordinarily beautiful, with double rainbows reaching across the desert plain and fiery dawns blazing along the horizon, Flagstaff makes a base for several interesting excursions - to ancient Native American sites and the New Age mecca of Sedona , but above all to the Grand Canyon.

-Although five million people come to see the Grand Canyon every year, it remains beyond the grasp of the human imagination.
+Although five million people come to see the GRAND CANYON OF THE COLORADO every year, it remains beyond the grasp of the human imagination.
 No photograph, no set of statistics, can prepare you for such vastness.
 At more than one mile deep, it's an inconceivable abyss; varying between four and eighteen miles wide, it's an endless expanse of bewildering shapes and colors, glaring desert brightness and impenetrable shadow, stark promontories and soaring, never-to-be-climbed sandstone pinnacles.
 The overlooks along the rim all offer views that shift and change unceasingly from dawn to sunset; you can hike down into the depths on foot or by mule, hover above in a helicopter or raft through the whitewater rapids of the river itself; you can spend a night at Phantom Ranch on the canyon floor, or swim in the waterfalls of the idyllic Havasupai Reservation .
 And yet that distance always remains - the Grand Canyon stands apart.